jballant/backbone-base-and-form-view/README.md

 Using Backbone.FormView
 -----------------------
-Backbone.FormView adds additional functionality by creating standardized fields and allowing you to specify a *schema*, which is really a subViewConfig with some of the work being done automatically for you.
-You can define a *schema* as an option.
+Backbone.FormView adds additional functionality by creating standardized fields and allowing you to specify a *schema*, which is really a subViewConfig where some of the work gets done automatically for you.
+You can define a *schema* as an option or a property on an extension.
 The schema tells the form view how to assemble the Form when it's rendered, and is used to bind all of the model fields to the form fields that it creates.
-For example, if you have a model field names 'firstName', and a form field named 'firstName', rendering the form field will automatically display the current value of 'firstName'.
+For example, if you have a model field named 'firstName', and a form field named 'firstName', rendering the form field will automatically display the current value of 'firstName'.
 When the user updates the field input, the model value will be updated accordingly.

         var myModel = new Backbone.Model();
         var myForm = new Backbone.FormView({